 Yes, it is true that Vermont is a very popular winter destination for snow activities, with powder on the ski slopes, and many amazing ski resorts to spend a perfect winter vacation.
 But you can find plenty of things to do in Vermont winter, besides winter sports.

-Now, I am here to present to you my top pick for the best places to visit, for anyone looking to have a perfect winter vacation in Vermont.
-Plus, this guide is packed with very helpful tips, highlights of each town, top things to do, the best places to stay, and all you need to know to help you to plan your winter vacation in Vermont.
+You will love this guide because it is packed with very helpful tips, highlights of each town, top things to do, the best places to stay, and all you need to know to help you to plan your winter vacation in Vermont.

 - Winter Vacation in Vermont Overview

 - Best Places to visit during your Winter Vacation in Vermont

 - More Towns to visit during your Winter Vacation in Vermont